courros/hnco/README.md

 - Herding evolutionary algorithm, herding with spin variables
 - Boltzmann machine PBIL

+For population-based algorithms, bit vectors in the population can be evaluated in parallel as the library uses OpenMP.
+It should be noted that only sufficiently complex functions should lead to significant speed-up.

 ### Functions

 Here is the list of currently available functions (those whoose